 (Photo credit: Joe Giron)

-Once a top online player, Justin Schwartz, a.k.a.
-“StealthMunk,” has certainly earned a reputation in the live poker world as well.
+Once a top online player, Justin Schwartz (a.k.a.
+“Stealthmunk”) has certainly earned a reputation in the live poker world as well.
 His most recent, shall we say, adventure involved his banishment by the World Series of Poker (WSOP) bigwigs — we’ll get to that in a second.

-Justin Schwartz is perhaps best remembered for his WSOP exit on day 7 of the Main Event where his set lost to Joe McKeehen’s set (McKeehen would eventually go on to win the tournament).
-Take a look at Schwartz’s winning personality, his profanity-laden tirade, and his refusal to shake anyone’s hand on the way out.
+Justin Schwartz is perhaps best remembered for his WSOP exit on day 7 of the Main Event when his set lost to Joe McKeehen’s set (McKeehen would eventually go on to win the tournament).
+Take a look at Schwartz’s winning personality, his profanity-laden tirade, and his refusal to shake anyone’s hand on the way out:

 Regardless of what people may think of Schwartz, the fact remains that he has had a certain level of success playing poker.
 To date, Schwartz’s live tournament winnings are nearing $1.18 million.

 Justin Schwartz is certainly not afraid of expressing his opinion and he doesn’t pull any punches.
 Much of his persona and attitudes stem from a difficult past, and it appears that his problems continue to haunt him.